SM Entertainment

 SM Entertainment Co., Ltd. (SM엔터테인먼트) is a South Korean multinational entertainment agency established in 1995 by Lee Soo-man.
 It is one of South Korea's largest entertainment companies and has been responsible for fostering and popularizing the careers of many K-pop stars garnering huge global fanbases.
 The company operates as a record label, talent agency, music production company, event management and concert production company, and music publishing house.
 SM Entertainment is known for having led the worldwide K-pop phenomenon and the musical side of "Hallyu", also known as the "Korean Wave", with early overseas successes such as H.O.T., S.E.S., and BoA.

-The label currently represents K-pop artists such as Kangta, BoA, TVXQ, Super Junior, Girls' Generation, Shinee, Exo, Red Velvet, NCT, Aespa, Riize, Lucas, Naevis, Hearts2Hearts, and XngHan&Xoul.
+The label currently represents K-pop artists such as Kangta, TVXQ, Super Junior, Girls' Generation, Shinee, Exo, Red Velvet, NCT, Aespa, Riize, Naevis, and Hearts2Hearts.